ankith5980/Projects/mern-portfolio/SECURITY_FIX_URGENT.md

 ## 🚨 **What Was Exposed**

 From the Git history, these were potentially exposed:
-- Gmail email address: `ankithpratheesh147@gmail.com`
+- Gmail email address: [REMOVED FOR SECURITY]
-- Gmail app password: `hlmw dpog bpuz yelo`
+- Gmail app password: [REMOVED FOR SECURITY]

 ## 🛡️ **Security Best Practices Going Forward**